 We provide our stockholders with the opportunity to cast an annual advisory vote on our executive compensation program (referred to as a "say-on-pay vote").
-At our annual meeting of stockholders held in June 2011, approximately 83% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
-Although we believe this result affirms stockholders' support of our approach to executive compensation, we continue to seek feedback on our program from our stockholders and took the actions described below under "Recent Changes to Our Compensation Program" in part based on feedback from our stockholders.
-The board of directors and organization and compensation committee will continue to consider the outcome of our say-on-pay proposals when making future compensation decisions for the Named Executive Officers.
+At our annual meeting of stockholders held in June 2014, approximately 99% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
+Over the past two years, we have solicited feedback on our executive compensation program from a substantial majority of our major stockholders.
+In these discussions, management has reviewed peer group design, the performance-based equity standards, and our practice of taking into account capitalization adjusted peer company data.